B13rg/B13rg.github.io/_drafts/algo-props.md

 The algorithm and tool that encases it should readily integrate with other applications and systems.

 In the *nix world, most terminal applications are line-of-text oriented.
-Tools like `awk`, `grep`, `cat`, and `find` are able to be easily chained together to solve a task by iteratively operating on lines and passing it to the next in the chain via pipe.
+By following the "Unix Philosophy" of managing data as files and text streams, tools like `awk`, `grep`, `cat`, and `find` can be combined to solve a task.

 ### Data Hierarchy and Latency Reduction Scalability